xiaomo123zk/MapMatching4GMNS-v0.2.2-master/README.md

-This code is implemented based on a published paper in Journal of Transportation Research Part C:
+This source code is implemented using the concept of space-time paths and a time geographic method.

+Published journal paper:
 Tang, J., Song, Y., Miller, H.J. and Zhou, X., 2016.
 Estimating the most likely space–time paths, dwell times and path uncertainties from vehicle trajectory data: A time geographic method.
 Transportation Research Part C: Emerging Technologies, 66, pp.176-194.
-You can find the pre-print paper in doc.
+You can find the pre-print version of this paper in doc.

 Space-time path and network-time prism
 ![network-time prism](doc/img/prism.PNG)